fcalderon/pr-release-bot/README.md

 ### Available Options

+Create a file named `.github/pr-release-bot.yml` with your configuration:

 | Name | Type | Description | Default |
 |------|------|-------------|---------|
 |`releaseTargetBranch`|`string`|The target branch against which releases are made.|`'master'`|